HedvigInsurance/racoon/apps/store/README.md

 yarn workspace store analyze-bundle
 ```

+## Experiments / A/B testing

+> **Note**
+> The current implementation is based on the official [A/B Testing with Google Optimize](https://vercel.com/templates/next.js/ab-testing-google-optimize) example.

+We use Google Optimize for A/B testing.
+Experiments are defined in the Google Optimize UI.
+An experiment compares different variants of a single page/slug.
+For example, `/se` vs `/se/variant-1` vs `/se/variant-2`.
+The corresponding pages need to be published in the CMS (Storyblok).

+Restrictions:

+- One experiement can be run at a time
+- One or more variants can be defined per experiment

+To enable an experiment, do the following:

+- Add the experiment ID to the `NEXT_PUBLIC_EXPERIMENT_ID` environment variable.
+- Update relevant information in the `src/services/Tracking/experiment.constants.ts` file.

+> **Note**
+> Google Optimize will no longer be available after September 30, 2023.

 ## HTTP Headers

 We use a few custom headers when communicating with the API.
 These are: